Tomato Jam Deviled Egg Recipe

 Growing up and into adulthood I hated mayonnaise.
 I’m not sure why, but I did.
 Who can hate a condiment made with eggs and oil, really?
 I did.

 Turns out I do like mayo, but only when it is a homemade mayonnaise.
 Have you ever made your own?
-It literally takes minutes with a blender or food processor.
+It literally takes minutes with a blender or food processor and the flavor is SOOOO different.

-Homemade mayonnaise is so thick and creamy.
+Homemade mayonnaise is thick, creamy and rich.
 A velvety condiment that will add loads of flavor and texture to any meal.
-So now for things like Tomato Jam Deviled Eggs, I do eat them, but only with my own mayo.
+So now for things like Tomato Jam Deviled Eggs, I do eat them, but only with my own mayo, but still not too much.
+You don’t want to overpower the flavor of eggs or the signature horseradish mustard.

 The addition of horseradish and tomato jam balances acidity with sweet and savory, making for a tantalizing bite.
 For any Deviled Egg recipe, one must make sure they start with The Key to Perfect Hard Boiled Eggs for the traditional method of boiling or if you have an Instant Pot, check out my Instant Pot Hard Boiled Egg Guide.